rsmp-nordic/rsmp4/apps/rsmp/README.md

  ```

 ### Client
-From iex (Interactive Elixir) you can use the RSMP.Client module to interact with RSMP MQTT clients.
+From iex (Interactive Elixir) you can use the RSMP.Site module to interact with RSMP MQTT clients.
 If you have a supervisor, you should see the client appear online, send status messages, etc:

 ```sh
 %> iex -S mix